 In 1857, the United States decided to act on its paranoia about the alleged seditious activities of the Utah Mormons.
-Secretary of War Floyd was anxious to prevent the U.S. government from using military force against a rebellious South.
-The specter of a rebellious polygamous Utah served as a pretext for sending armed forces thousands of miles to the west.
+Secretary of War Floyd was a Southern sympathizer and was anxious to prevent the US government from using military force against a rebellious South.
+The possibility that polygamous Utah was in rebellion served as a convenient pretext for sending an army thousands of miles to the west.